cpa4001/COP3003_IntegrationProject/README.md

 So that       (**Why** I want to accomplish)          <br>

  ## Learning Objectives
-- 1. Design and implement a class.
+- Design and implement a class.
 [Usage]
   - Shown in the use of multiple classes and seperating class declaration in a header file and class implementation in a cpp file
   - Comparison of OO aproach and procedural approach on top of UserStory.cpp

-- 2. Use subclassing to design simple class hierarchies that allow code to be reused for distinct subclasses.
+- Use subclassing to design simple class hierarchies that allow code to be reused for distinct subclasses.
 [Usage]
+  - Shown in the use of inheritance with Collaborator, ScrumMaster, Developer classes, and Iteration, Release, Sprint classes
+  - Use of derived objects shown in Source.cpp and when Program creates an Iteration or Collaborator

-- 3. Correctly reason about control flow in a program using dynamic dispatch.
+- Correctly reason about control flow in a program using dynamic dispatch.
 [Usage]
+  - Shown in deleaying intialization of Collaborator object in Source.cpp within case 3 in switch block

-- 4. Explain the relationship between object-oriented inheritance (code-sharing and overriding) and subtyping (the idea of a subtype being usable in a context that expects the supertype).
+- Explain the relationship between object-oriented inheritance (code-sharing and overriding) and subtyping (the idea of a subtype being usable in a context that expects the supertype).
 [Familiarity]
+  - Shown through creating inheritance hiereachies

-- 5. Use object-oriented encapsulation mechanisms such as interfaces and private members.
+- Use object-oriented encapsulation mechanisms such as interfaces and private members.
 [Usage]
+  - Shown in Board class which acts as an interface meaning no attributes and all pure virtual methods
+  - Shown in the use of private members between all classes

-- 6. Define and use iterators and other operations on aggregates, including operations that take functions as arguments.
+- Define and use iterators and other operations on aggregates, including operations that take functions as arguments.
 [Usage]
+  - Shown in the use of overloaded operators including overloading the unary (-) operator with a Backlog object
+  - Shown in the methods of the Backlog class

  ## Milestones